enrico69/magento2-customer-activation/README.md

 Such feature could be required, for instance, in situation of B to B sales or private sales.

-This module has been developed on a Magento 2.1.7 instance, but there is not apparent reason it wouldn't work on other releases.
+This module has been developed on a Magento 2.1.7 instance, but as been updated for other releases according to users bug reports.

 * Magento 2.1.6 and before: not tested
 * Magento 2.1.7 EE OK